Marmo/debitum/README.md

 </p>

 With Debitum you can track all kinds of IOUs, be it money or lent items.
-This way you will never forget if your friend already gave you back that book anymore or dispute about much you owe your colleague for coffee.
+This way you will never more forget if your friend already gave you back that book or dispute about how much you owe your colleague for coffee.

 <p align="center">